xuyp-csu/CellBRF/README.md

 # How to cite?
 If you use this tool, please cite the following work.

-Hongdong Li, Yunpei Xu, Cuixiang Lin, Fangxiang Wu and Jianxin Wang, CellBRF: A Balanced Random Forest-based unsupervised feature selection algorithm for single-cell RNA-seq clustering, 2022, submitted
+Yunpei Xu, Hongdong Li, Cuixiang Lin, Ruiqing Zheng, Fangxiang Wu and Jianxin Wang, CellBRF: An unsupervised feature selection method for single-cell RNA-seq clustering using cell balance and random forest, 2022, submitted